 Swiss International School Dubai aims to provide our students with excellent education, a variety of extracurricular opportunities, and a reasonable homework load, as well as a pastoral care environment that nurtures children as though the school were a second family.
 We believe that chores are an important part of character building, but they shouldn’t be a massive part of a child’s life at home, as we acknowledge that our kids need their personal time and energy for leisure.

-Mr. Garry James, our Head of Boys’ Boarding and Teacher of MYP Physical Health Education, has this to say about children doing chores.
+Our Head of Boarding and Teacher of MYP Physical Health Education, has this to say about children doing chores.
 “Quite simply – yes!
 I believe this only helps to build a fundamental level of integral values, independence and responsibility from an early age.
 Having myself grown up in the country, on my family farm, I immediately learned an invaluable lesson of the importance in helping others and in being responsible.
 Given clear technological advances over recent years, consumerism, along that of the service sector, this has become a lesson can sometimes be forgotten to great determent to the individual.
 While, considering the preimages that our host country of Dubai offers us all, it only emphasizes this necessity in teaching our youth this life lesson.

 “This lesson is also true of boarding.
 Boarding holds a strong family and team ethos; everyone looks after one another and everyone takes care of their own business.
 This include cleaning up after yourself, managing your own laundry and keeping your bedroom clean and tidy.
 The learning opportunity and journey that each boarding follows create a far more independent and responsible individual which can only benefit a young person’s holistic development.”